Abir-Tx/ALib/docs/README.md

 Modern cross platform C++ header only library which features many useful utility functions which can be used in your personal project.
 ALib provides many usefull functions which are not available in the **built in** or **standard** C++ library like decorating a text.

 The motivation of this project is to get rid of writing most/frequently needed functions/codes again & again for different project.
-Which is tedious & not the prommatic way of doing things.
+Which is tedious & not the progrmmatic way of doing things.
 Also this library packs some decorating functions.

 # Features